ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 We use [`poetry`](https://python-poetry.org/docs/#installation) for dependency management and for managing development environments and you will need to install it.
-The `pyrealm` package currently uses `poetry` version 1.8.2 and you should specify this when installing to avoid conflicts with the package management process.
+The `virtual_ecosystem` package currently uses `poetry` version 1.8.2 and you should specify this when installing to avoid conflicts with the package management process.

 For the typical installation process, this would be as simple as: